 If you decide to do a one-day tour, you would be leaving Arequipa at 03:30 approx and be back there at 17:30 hrs.
 This can be a good option for travelers with a tight schedule that does not want to miss this place.

-If you love to discover a new type of animals and birds, this is the place for you!
-There, you can find over 100 kinds of birds, 300 types of plants and more than 30 types of cactus.
-So if you are the type of traveler that enjoy “catching” a new bird or plant, you will enjoy this place.
+If you love to discover new types of animals and birds, this is the place for you!
+There, you can find over 100 kinds of birds, 300 types of plants, and more than 30 types of cactus.
+So if you are the type of traveler that enjoys “catching” a new bird or plant, you will enjoy this place.

 What to bring:

-The Colca canyon is an incredible adventure travel Peru destination and it is at a high level regarding the sea, so it is very important to be hydrated.
+The Colca Canyon is an incredible adventure travel Peru destination, and it is at a high level regarding the sea, so it is essential to be hydrated.
 Take with you a big bottle of water, sun cream, hydrating cream, and a balm lipstick.
 Bring your sunglasses and your hat.

 In addition, in order to enter the national reserve, it will be good to have your passport handy or at least a copy of it.
 Take local money with you always and if you will do a long trek, be sure to wear trekking shoes or boots, also a warm jacket for the early morning and the afternoon, as the temperature is very cold at that time.